dstudio-asia/marquee-addons-for-elementor/readme.txt

 == Changelog ==

 = 3.9.1 - 2025-12-21 =
-- Tweak: Renamed “CTA” to “Button” in the Image Accordion widget for clearer labeling.
+- Tweak: Renamed “CTA” to “Button” in the Image Accordion widget for clearer labeling

 = 3.9.0 - 2025-12-18 =
 - New: Added Image Hotspot Widget